theantichris/Simple-Plugin-Framework/README.md

 ### Settings

-The Settings class requires an instance of SettingsArg as a parameter.

-SettingsArg requires the page slug that the settings will appear on, and instance or array of SettingsSection.
-Text domain is optional.
-Page slug can be a default WordPress dashboard page or a page you create.

-The SettingsSection class requires the title for the settings section, the instance of View that will render the section, and an instance or array of SettingsField.
-Text domain is optional.
+The Settings part of the framework consists of three classes.
+Settings, SettingsSection, and SettingsField.

+A SettingsField object represents a single settings field on the page.
+A SettingsSection object represents a section of SettingsField objects grouped together on the page.
+The Settings object manages the WordPress interactions and what page the settings are displayed on.

-The SettingsField class requires the title of the field and the instance of View that will render the field.
-Additional arguments, ID prefix, and text domain are optional.
-The prefix is set to 'lwppfw' by default.
+Start by creating your fields.
+The SettingsField constructor requires the field title (string) and view (View).
+Prefix (string), text domain (string), and additional arguments (array) can be provided but are optional.
+Prefix is set to 'lwppfw' by default.

-The Settings class constructor ties the [add_settings_section()](http://codex.wordpress.org/Function_Reference/add_settings_section) to the [admin_init](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_init) hook for each section then ties [add_settings_field()](http://codex.wordpress.org/Function_Reference/add_settings_field) and [register_setting()](http://codex.wordpress.org/Function_Reference/register_setting) to [admin_init](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_init) for each field.
+Field title will be converted into an ID for the field in the WordPress database by being processed through sanitize_title() and being prepended by the value of prefix.

-    $field1 = new SettingsField('Field 1', $fieldView1);
+    $field1 = new SettingsField('Field One', $viewView); // ID is lwppfw-field-one.
-    $field2 = new SettingsField('Field 2', $fieldView2);
+    $field2 = new SettingsField('Field Two', $viewView); // ID is lwppfw-field-two.
-    $section = new SettingsSection('My Settings', $sectionView, array($field1, $field2);
-    $settingsArg = new SettingsArg($myPage->getSlug(), $section);
-    new Settings($settingsArg);

 ## View